forsterepi/epictemplate/README.md

   - `0_functions.R`: Loads all user-defined functions in folder `Functions`.
 - `Stan` (folder): Contains .stan files.
 (See Options)
-- `Templates` (folder): Contains template .R files for the 4 levels of the code hierarchie.
-One way of using the templates is: In the “Files” pane in RStudio, check the box in front of the template you want to use, click on “More” and select “Copy To…”.
-  - `template_fun.R`: Template for user-defined functions
-  - `template_script.R`: Template for scripts
-  - `template_subworkflow.R`: Template for subworkflows
-  - `template_workflow.R`: Template for workflows
 - `workflow_main.R`: A default workflow file.
 If you need multiple workflows, change the name from “main” to whatever you need.
 - `.lintr`: Default specifications for static code analysis, i.e.,